tensorflow/datasets/docs/add_dataset.md

 # Adding a dataset

 Follow this guide to add a dataset to TFDS.
+Yes

 See our [list of datasets](datasets.md) to see if the dataset you want isn't already added.